entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 > - The *Grippia Niveau* was placed between the underlying Fish Niveau and the overlying Lower Saurian Niveau, and subsequently a concretion-rich layer found at Agardhbukta and Milne Edwardsfjellet was interpreted as being the Grippia Niveau (Wiman, 1933).
 Hansen et al. (2018) determined the bonebed as being early or early/middle Spathian in age based on stratigraphy and conodonts, although the lack of ammonoids makes it difficult to correlate to any specific biostratigraphic zone.
 > - Some material described by Stensiö (1921), most importantly a lungfish tooth plate, was collected from the *Lower Saurian Niveau*, located at the top of the Vendomdalen Member of the VikinghÃ¸gda Formation, dated to the late Spathian (late Early Triassic) (Hansen et al., 2018).

-#### Smithian, early Olenekian, Alberta, British Columbia, Canada
+#### Vega-Phroso Siltstone Member, Sulphur Mountain Formation, Alberta and British Columbia, Canada
 > - **Age**: Smithian, early Olenekian, Early Triassic
-> - **Taxa**: Albertonia, Australosomus,Birgeria, Bobasatrania, Boreosomus, Helmolepis, Saurichthys, actinistians (Belemnocerca, Rebellatrix, Whiteia
-> - **Locality and horizon**:
-> - **References**: Schaeffer and Mangus 1976; Neuman and Mutter 2005; Wendruff and Wilson 2012; Wendruff and Wilson 2013; Neuman 2015.
-> - **Comments**: Additional occurrences are known from the Canadian Arctic (Ellesmere Island, Nunavut; Schaeffer and Mangus 1976).

-#### Vega-Phroso Siltstone Member, Sulphur Mountain Formation, Fossil Fish Lake, British Columbia, Canada
-> - **Age**: Smithian, early Olenekian, Early Triassic.
-> - **Taxa**: cf. *Palaeobates*,
-> - **Locality and horizon**: Smithian, early Olenekian, Fossil Fish Lake, British Columbia, Canada
-> - **References**: Schaeffer and Mangus 1976;
-> - **Comments**:

-#### Sulphur Mountain Formation, Wapiti Lake area, British Columbia, Canada
-> - **Age**: Olenekian, Early Triassic
 > - **Taxa**:
->> - Actinopterygii: Boreosomus spp., Birgeria sp., Bobasatrania canadensis, Australosomus sp., Saurichthys sp., Parasemionotus spp..
+>> - Actinopterygii: Boreosomus spp., Birgeria sp., Bobasatrania canadensis, Australosomus sp., Saurichthys sp., Parasemionotus spp., Albertonia, Bobasatrania, Helmolepis, Saurichthys,
 >> - Actinistia: Rebellatrix divaricerca.
+Belemnocerca, Rebellatrix, Whiteia
 >> - Chondrichthyes: Listracanthus pectenatus.
+Paredestus bricircum, Fadenia uroclasmato, Caseodus varidentis, Hybodonts, cf. *Palaeobates*,
-Thalattosauria: Agkistrognathus campbelli, Paralonectes merriami, Thalattosaurus borealis, Wapitisaurus problematicus.
+>> - Thalattosauria: Agkistrognathus campbelli, Paralonectes merriami, Thalattosaurus borealis, Wapitisaurus problematicus.
 Ichthyosauria: Grippia longirostris, Utatsusaurus sp., Parvinatator wapitiensis.
-> Chondrichthyes: Paredestus bricircum, Fadenia uroclasmato, Caseodus varidentis, Hybodonts
-> Rebellatrix divaricerca, Helmolepis and Birgeria
-> - **Locality and horizon**: Marine vertebrate fossils are preserved in the Vega–Phroso Siltstone Member of the Sulphur Mountain Formation at exposures near Wapiti Lake Provincial Park in British Columbia, Canada; this member spans the Smithian–Spathian intervals of the Lower Triassic (Orchard & Zonneveld, 2009; Nicholls & Brinkman, 1993).
+> - **Locality and horizon**: Marine vertebrate fossils are preserved in the Vega–Phroso Siltstone Member of the Sulphur Mountain Formation at exposures near Wapiti Lake Provincial Park / Fossil Fish Lake in British Columbia, Canada; this member spans the Smithian–Spathian intervals of the Lower Triassic (Orchard & Zonneveld, 2009; Nicholls & Brinkman, 1993).
-> - **References**: Orchard & Zonneveld, 2009; Neuman, 2015; Wendruff & Wilson, 2012; Mutter & Neuman, 2006; Cuthbertson et al., 2013; Nicholls & Brinkman, 1993.
+> - **References**: Schaeffer and Mangus 1976; Neuman and Mutter 2005; Wendruff and Wilson 2012; Wendruff and Wilson 2013; Neuman 2015.
+Orchard & Zonneveld, 2009; Neuman, 2015; Wendruff & Wilson, 2012; Mutter & Neuman, 2006; Cuthbertson et al., 2013; Nicholls & Brinkman, 1993.
-> - **Comments**:
+> - **Comments**: Additional occurrences are known from the Canadian Arctic (Ellesmere Island, Nunavut; Schaeffer and Mangus 1976).

 #### Burgersdorp Formation (Cynognathus Assemblage Zone), Tarkastad Subgroup, Beaufort Group, Farm Driefontein 11, Free State, South Africa
 > - **Age**: Smithian, early Olenekian, Early Triassic.